Categories > Books > Harry Potter > A Horcrux’s Fate

 But he noticed.
 He noticed everything now.

 Ginny’s fingers tightened around his.
-When he looked at her, she was watching him with that steady, blazing look he didn’t feel worthy of—the one that made him feel like she saw past the war-scarred, half-shattered boy in front of her and still, somehow, believed in him.
+When he looked at her, she was watching him with that steady, blazing look he didn’t feel worthy of, the one that made him feel seen, even after everything, and still somehow believed in him.

 He wanted to be that boy for her.
 Whole.
 Solid.
 Someone who could hold the future in his hands without it shaking.